Wreck Removal Certificate (WRC)

 The Wreck Removal Certificate is a certificate for ships of 300 gross tonnage and above confirming that the ship has approved insurance or other security covering the costs of locating, marking and removing wrecks pursuant to the rules of the Nairobi Convention.

 The NMA accepts applications from both Norwegian and foreign ships.
 Please note that Norwegian ships will be given priority, and that there are conditions for the ships that are registered with another flag State.
-The flag State of the foreign ship must be on the Paris MoU White List, and the flag State can not have ratified the Convention.
+The flag State of the foreign ship can not have ratified the Convention.
 Beyond this, priority will be given to foreign ships that can document that they will enter Norwegian territory.

 Application